wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 When a WHIP client sends an SDP offer, it SHOULD insert an SDP "setup" attribute with an "actpass" attribute value, as defined in {{!RFC8842}}.
 However, if the WHIP client only implements the DTLS client role, it MAY use an SDP "setup" attribute with an "active" attribute value.
 If the WHIP endpoint does not support an SDP offer with an SDP "setup" attribute with an "active" attribute value, it SHOULD reject the request with a "422 Unprocessable Entity" response.

 NOTE: {{!RFC8842}} defines that the offerer must insert an SDP "setup" attribute with an "actpass" attribute value.
-However, the WHIP client will always communicate with a Media Server that is expected to support the DTLS server role, in which case the client might choose to only implement support for the DTLS client role.
+However, the WHIP client will always communicate with a media server that is expected to support the DTLS server role, in which case the client might choose to only implement support for the DTLS client role.

 ### Tricle ICE and ICE restarts

-Trickle ICE and ICE restarts support is OPTIONAL for both the WHIP clients and Media Servers as explained in section 4.1.
+Trickle ICE and ICE restarts support is OPTIONAL for both the WHIP clients and media servers as explained in section 4.1.

 ## Load balancing and redirections

-WHIP endpoints and Media Servers might not be colocated on the same server, so it is possible to load balance incoming requests to different Media Servers.
+WHIP endpoints and media servers might not be colocated on the same server, so it is possible to load balance incoming requests to different media servers.
 WHIP clients SHALL support HTTP redirection via the "307 Temporary Redirect" response as described in {{!RFC9110}} Section 6.4.7.
 The WHIP session URL MUST be a final one, and redirections are not required to be supported for the PATCH and DELETE requests sent to it.

 In case of high load, the WHIP endpoints MAY return a "503 Service Unavailable" response indicating that the server is currently unable to handle the request due to a temporary overload or scheduled maintenance, which will likely be alleviated after some delay.
 The WHIP endpoint might send a Retry-After header field indicating the minimum time that the user agent ought to wait before making a follow-up request.